 AASB 11 supersedes AASB 131 Interests in Joint Ventures (AASB 131).
 It aligns more closely the accounting by the investors with their rights and obligations relating to the joint arrangement.
+It introduces two accounting categories (joint operations and joint ventures) whose applicability is determined based on the substance of the joint arrangement.
 In addition, AASB 131's option of using proportionate consolidation for joint ventures has been eliminated.
-AASB 11 now requires the use of the equity accounting method, which is currently used for investments in associates.
+AASB 11 now requires the use of the equity accounting method for joint ventures, which is currently used for investments in associates.